 Note anything unusual, any window cleanings, and any outages in the log file (C:\Program Files\RPG-HATPRO\HATPRO_field_notes.doc) on the MWR PC.
 Log entries for both radiometers should be placed in the HATPRO file; the older HF log file is no longer used

+Common Error

+GPS timeclock inaccurate

+Notify Erik and he will instruct you to restart the MWR.
+No need to unplug and fully shut down the instrument.
+Just terminate the measurement and restart it.
+For further instruction see: C:\Users\ARO-SummitScienceTec\Polar Field Services\PFS-ARC-Summit Techs - Documents\Instrument Manuals and Supporting Documents\ICECAPS\MWR and document titled “GPS Timeclock Restart.docx”

 Radiometer Shutdown

 In the RPG-HATPRO software, click the “Terminate Running Batch” button in the top toolbar.
 This button is a right-pointing blue triangle with a vertical line to its right